cyye001/Con-CDVAE/README.md

 For details, you can refer to [PyTorch](https://pytorch.org), [pytorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/#), [pytorch-lightning](https://lightning.ai/docs/pytorch/stable/).

-After setting up the environment, you can use the provided model checkpoint to run PODGen for conditional generation of topological materials.
+After setting up the environment, you can use the provided model checkpoint to run Con-CDVAE for conditional generation of materials.
 Before doing so, make sure to update the necessary environment paths.
 You can either run the following commands:

 ```
 cp .env_bak .env
 bash writeenv.sh
 ```

 Or, if you prefer, modify the .env file manually.
-Update it with the following lines, replacing <YOUR_PATH_TO_CONCDVAE> with the absolute path to your PODGen directory:
+Update it with the following lines, replacing <YOUR_PATH_TO_CONCDVAE> with the absolute path to your Con-CDVAE directory:

 ```